headnet/collective.portletmetadata/README.rst

 -----

 Whenever the product is installed a "*" will be visible in the @@manage-portlets view for each assignment.
-Whenever selects this option, he/she can edit the metadata as described above.
+Whenever the user selects this option, he/she can edit the metadata as described above.

 Related work
 ------------